Alzheimer’s and Dementia Behavior Management

 Understanding Alzheimer's or dementia behavior problems

 One of the major challenges of caring for a loved one with Alzheimer’s or dementia can be coping with the troubling behavior and personality changes that often occur.
 It’s important to remember that the person with dementia is not being deliberately difficult.
 Your loved one’s behavior can often be a reaction to stress or a frustrated attempt to communicate.
 If you can establish why the patient is stressed or what’s triggering a discomfort, you should be able to resolve the behavior.
 Remember, the patient responds to your facial expression, tone of voice, and body language far more than your words.
 Use eye contact, a smile, or reassuring touch to help convey your message and show your compassion.
 Try not to take problem behaviors personally and do your best to maintain your sense of humor.

 5 ways to help identify the causes of problem behavior:

-- Try to put yourself in the person's situation.
-Look at your loved one's body language and imagine what he or she might be feeling and what they might be feeling or trying to express.
+- Look at your loved one's body language and imagine what he or she might be feeling or trying to express.

-- Ask yourself what happened just before the problem behavior started?
+- Ask yourself, what happened just before the problem behavior started?
 Did something trigger the behavior?
-Try a different approach to see if that changes the reaction.

 - Are the patient’s needs being met?
-Is the patient hungry, thirsty, or in pain?
+Is your loved one hungry, thirsty, or in pain?

-- Does changing the environment or the atmosphere help to comfort the person?
+- Does changing the environment by introducing favorite music, for example, help to comfort the person?